kipkitur/car_gurus/README.md

 Expected Result;

-Car gurus used car home page will open.
+Cargurus used car home page will open.
 User will fill the test data in the search field on the left corner of the web page and click on the search button.
 Used hyundai sonata vehicles will be displayed.

 Actual result;

-Used car home page
+As expected

 ![used car home page screenshot](screenshots/cargurus_used_cars_search.png)